Environment | Value natural resources

 Our approach

-The Bridgestone Group is working to improve product circularity*1.
-It effectively utilizes or disposes of used tires*2 collected at shops/stores, complying with the laws and regulations of each country and region.
-In 2022, of the nearly 3,600 equity shops/stores globally, almost all stipulate beneficial next use in contracts with processing companies, and the ratio has reached 98% covered by number of shops/stores.
+The Bridgestone Group is working to improve product circularity.*1 That involves effectively utilizing or disposing of used tires*2 collected at shops/stores, while complying with the laws and regulations of each country and region.
+In 2023, 99% of the Group's nearly 3,500 equity shops/stores around the world have a contract for processing companies with beneficial next use stipulation.
 The Group is working to create new value through tire recycling, including the effective use of collected used tires in its recycling business.

 The Group specifically promotes the following activities globally.

-• Effective beneficial use of used tires collected at shops/stores (material recycle, energy recovery)
+• Effective beneficial next use of used tires collected at shops/stores (material recycling, energy recovery)

 • Participation in regional and global initiatives